BEHAVIOR GUIDE · FIELD MANUAL·VOL. I · ISSUE 25 · MAY 2026

 Protect The Relationship

 10 minutes of positive non-training interaction daily.
 Bonding work.
 Play.
 Calm presence.
-In short, the relationship survives the phase if you do.
+The relationship survives the phase if you protect it now.

 The sequence isn’t strict.
 But step 1 always comes first.
 You can’t run steps 2 through 6 in an environment where the dog is constantly failing.
-So reduce the failure rate first by managing the environment.
-Then build everything else on that foundation.
-For the specific drive-work technique behind step 4, see the 5 impulse control drills.
-Yes, the drills are originally designed for reactive adult dogs.
-But they’re the same protocol I use with adolescents, because the underlying mechanism is identical.
+Reduce the failure rate first by managing the environment, then build everything else on that foundation.
+The drills are originally designed for reactive adult dogs, but the underlying mechanism is identical for adolescents, impulse control under arousal.

 Key Takeaway